drylabyrinth/drylabyrinth.github.io/README.md

   url: ""
   excerpt: "" #no line breaks, please. keep this short, 2-3 sentences max.
 ```
 4. Submit a pull request to our repo from your fork.
 When you've set up the pull request, you can see your changes by clicking on the `deploy preview`.
+We will review your request, make any needed fixes, and have it up as soon as possible.

 ## Adding a research interest